conery/dexter/docs/deb.md

 * if we use our debit card to buy groceries there will be a transaction where the source is `checking` and the destination is `groceries`.

-* if we pay for dinner using a credit card we need to add a transaction where the card account is the source and the "restaurant" account is the destination
+* if we pay for dinner using a credit card we need to add a transaction where the card account is the source and the `restaurant` account is the destination

-* paying the credit card bill is another type of transfer, this time with the "checking" account as source and the credit card account as destination.
+* paying the credit card bill is another type of transfer, this time with `checking` account as source and the credit card account as destination.

 Note that an account can be on either side of a transaction.
-In some of these examples "checking" was the source account and in others it was the destination.
+In some of these examples `checking` was the source account and in others it was the destination.

 A transaction can have any number of sources or destinations.
 As an example, suppose we buy $200 worth of stuff at Costco using our credit card.
-If $150 of that was for food and the remaining $50 for toilet paper, laundry soap, and other household supplies, the transaction could have one source (the credit card) and two destinations ("groceries" and "home").
+If $150 of that was for food and the remaining $50 for toilet paper, laundry soap, and other household supplies, the transaction could have one source (the credit card) and two destinations (`groceries` and `home`).

 ## Terminology